morgrowe/OSXBackgroundUpdateExtractor/README.md

-# OS X Background Update Extractor (OSXBUE)
+# XProtectGatekeeperExtractor

-OS X Background Update Extractor automatically copies and optionally imports XProtect and Gatekeeper ConfigData packages into your Munki repo.
+XProtectGatekeeperExtractor automatically copies and optionally imports XProtect and Gatekeeper ConfigData packages into your Munki repo.

 OS X background security packages (XProtect and Gatekeeper) are not automatically distributed and installed on machines that use an internal Apple software update server.
-Some solutions have [already been found](https://managingosx.wordpress.com/2015/01/30/gatekeeper-configuration-data-and-xprotectplistconfigdata-and-munki-and-reposado-oh-my/) but OSXBUE takes a slightly different approach by extracting the latest XProtect and Gatekeeper ConfigData packages into a customisable location, and optionally imports them into Munki for you.
+Some solutions have [already been found](https://managingosx.wordpress.com/2015/01/30/gatekeeper-configuration-data-and-xprotectplistconfigdata-and-munki-and-reposado-oh-my/) but this script takes a slightly different approach by extracting the latest XProtect and Gatekeeper ConfigData packages into a customisable location, and optionally imports them into Munki for you.

 ## Download and Installation

-The latest stable version can be found within the [released section](https://github.com/morgrowe/OSXBackgroundUpdateExtractor/releases).
+The latest stable version can be found within the [released section](https://github.com/morgrowe/XProtectGatekeeperExtractor/releases).

 Download the script and run it as root: